السلام عليكم ورحمة الله وبركاته,

 Dropping one of the conditions of obligating nasb

-If we drop one of the four conditions above that make nasb mandatory for the word after لا, then nasb can become optional or even forbidden.
+If we drop any of the four conditions above that make nasb mandatory for the word after لا, then nasb can become optional or even forbidden.

 فَإن لَمْ تُباشِرْها وَجَبَ الرَّفْعُ وَوَجَبَ تَكْرارُ “لا” نَحْوُ: لا فِي الدّارِ رَجُلٌ وَلا امْرَأةٌ